 - A dedicated staff team who are committed to their professional development.
-All staff are qualified or working towards a level 3 or above in Early Years.
+The majority of our team are qualified or working towards a level 3 or above in Early Years.

-- An experienced, passionate and dedicated core team of long-standing staff members – one of the owner managers, Janey, has been here over 25 years, and several others have been at Clocktower for well over 10 years.
+- An experienced, passionate and dedicated core team of long-standing staff members – one of the owner managers, Janey, has been here over 30 years, with Lara & Sally almost 20 years, Tiff for 15 years, and a few others almost 10.

 - Thoroughly vetted staff.
 We have robust safe recruitment procedures, so all staff have clear Enhanced Disclosure and Barring Service Checks (previously known as police checks), identity checks, references, Suitability Declarations and Health Declarations.